Decoding the Difference: Food Webs vs. Food Chains

 -

 Imagine the previous example, but now consider that the grasshopper also eats other plants, the frog eats other insects besides the grasshopper, the snake eats other small animals, and the hawk preys on multiple bird species and small mammals.
-This interconnectedness is what defines a food web.
+Also, this interconnectedness is what defines a food web.
 It's a more comprehensive depiction of the ecosystem's dynamics.

 Key Differences Between Food Chains and Food Webs